Deep Learning Methods and Applications for Region of Interest Detection in Dermoscopic Images: Natural Data-Augmentation

 \subsection{Skin Segmentation Results using Natural Data-Augmentation}

-In this section, we checked the effectiveness of the natural data-augmentation technique as a pre-processing step for the segmentation of skin lesions and compared with the state-of-the-art segmentation algorithms.

-We trained DeeplabV3+ for skin lesion segmentation with original ISIC-2017 segmentation dataset images with natural data-augmentation.
-We used 24356 training and 1792 validation images respectively from original 2000 training and 150 validation images with natural data-augmentation.
-The inference for the test images is produced as shown in Fig. \ref{fig:NatAuggg}.
+In this section, we checked the effectiveness of the proposed natural data- augmentation technique as a pre-processing step for the segmentation of skin lesions and compared it with state-of-the-art segmentation algorithms.
+Standard hyperparameters were used to train the state-of-the-art deep learning algorithms for skin segmentation.
+For example, for Fully Convolutional Networks (FCN), we trained DeepLabV3+ for skin lesion segmentation on the 2017 ISIC Challenge segmentation dataset images, using natural data-augmentation and traditional data-augmentation the author used for the segmentation of the Pascal-VOC dataset.
+For traditional data-augmentation, we used rotation, translation, random crop ($>$0.75), horizontal, and vertical flip on the fly during training.
+For natural data-augmentation, we used 24,356 training and 1,792 validation images, respectively, from the original 2,000 training and 150 validation images.
+The inference for the test images was produced (Fig. \ref{fig:NatAuggg}).

-In Table \ref{my-label2st}, we reported performance measures of state-of-the-art segmentation algorithms and our proposed DeeplabV3+ using natural data-augmentation on the ISIC-2017 segmentation dataset.
-The results showed that the proposed method segmented the skin lesions with \textit{Jaccard index} of 82.3\% for the ISBI 2017 test dataset.
-In comparison to CDNN, U-Net, FCN, SegNet, and DeeplabV3+ the proposed method (DeeplabV3+ with natural data-augmentation) outperformed them by 5.8\%, 6.1\%, 8.3\%, 12.7\%, and 5.2\% for the \textit{Jaccard index}, respectively.
+In Table \ref{my-label2st}, we reported the performance measures of the state-of-the-art segmentation algorithms and our proposed DeeplabV3+ method using natural data-augmentation on the 2017 ISIC Challenge segmentation dataset.
+The results showed that the proposed method segmented the skin lesions with a \textit{Jaccard index} of 82.3\% for the 2017 ISIC Challenge test dataset.
+In comparison to CDNN, U-Net, FCN, SegNet, DeepLabV3+, and DeepLabV3+ (traditional data-augmentation), the proposed method (DeepLabV3+ with natural data-augmentation) outperformed them by 5.8\%, 6.1\%, 8.3\%, 12.7\%, 5.2\%, and 3.5\% for the \textit{Jaccard index}, respectively.